Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Certificates/samples/Sample2_GetCertificates.md

 ## Listing deleted certificates

-You can list all the deleted and non-purged certificates, assuming Key Vault is soft-delete enabled.
+You can list all the deleted and non-purged certificates, assuming Key Vault is soft delete-enabled.

 ```C# Snippet:CertificatesSample2ListDeletedCertificates
 foreach (DeletedCertificate deletedCert in client.GetDeletedCertificates())